Core Competencies Analysis: Unlocking The Power Of Your Team

 Organizations can use three primary criteria to identify the strategic advantages that will offer them a competitive advantage.

-A core capability must, first and foremost, have the capacity to access a wide range of markets.
+A core capability must, first and foremost, access a wide range of markets.
 Doing this ensures that the good or service has both an initial value and the possibility for future value growth.

 It is the common trait that core competency enhances the value of the final good or service for the customer, which indicates that it is crucial to the output of the business and cannot be replaced.